-Taryn Smedley is a knowledgeable, experienced and talented riding instructor and manager, with a diverse resume in training and a Bachelor’s Degree in Equine Studies.
+Taryn Smedley is a knowledgeable, experienced and talented manager, with a diverse resume in training and teaching and a Bachelor’s Degree in Equine Studies.

 Taryn began her equestrian career at age 8, learning in a wide range of disciplines: Hunt Seat, Saddleseat, Western Pleasure, Side Saddle, Ranch Work, Driving and Dressage.
 Her interest in a career in horses took root when she enrolled in the Equine Studies program at Asbury University.